slamora/brackets-wiki/Health-Data.md

-Status: **Proposal**.
-We have not started on any implementation of the features described here.
+Status: **In Development**.
+We are planning to ship phase 1 in the 1.3 release.

 ## Introduction